mne-tools/mne-python/doc/advanced_setup.rst

 .. _CUDA:

-Using MNE-python with CUDA (NVIDIA GPU acceleration)
+Using MNE-Python with CUDA (NVIDIA GPU acceleration)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some operations in MNE-python can utilize `NVIDIA CUDA GPU processing`_ to speed up some operations (e.g. FIR filtering) by roughly an order of magnitude.
+Some operations in MNE-Python can utilize `NVIDIA CUDA GPU processing`_ to speed up some operations (e.g. FIR filtering) by roughly an order of magnitude.
 To use CUDA, first  ensure that you are running the `NVIDIA proprietary drivers`_ on your operating system, and then do: